NEUBIAS/training-resources/courses/past_courses.md

 # List of past courses performed using this material

 Please note that some links may be outdated as they are from the date of the course.
 Each module/topic takes about 30-45 min to teach, it starts with an activity and finishes with hands-on by students.

+# June 2023, Skimage Napari for bioimage analysis
+Hybrid course with online sessions and in person hands-on.
+The hands-on were performed by faculty staff on different sites.

+Course dates 2023 June 6, 7, 13.
+See https://github.com/NEUBIAS/training-resources/blob/master/courses/2023_skimage_napari_beginners.md for further details

+# December 2022, Basics of Bioimage Analysis using the ImageJ GUI and scripting
+Course dates 2023 June 6, 7, 13
+In person course at the Max Planck Institute for Experimental Medicine, Heidelberg, 3 days.
+Teacher Antonio Politi, MPI-NAT, Göttingen.

+At the end of the course we worked on student projects using their image data.

 # March 2022, ImageJ macro scripting for bioimage analysis